 D3.3: Governance model description [D7] already presented the analysis on ECHO documents availability and development.
-The governance model is updated in D3.12 (M36) based on the developments during the preparation phase, and important consideration and decision taken by ECHO partners.
 A brief summary of progress in all WP3 related deliverables is given in order to achieve the common picture.
 The consideration of the external aspects of the ECHO transformation is also given.
-Finally, the description of ECHO Governance Consultancy Service (E-GCS) is provided as a change supporting service.
+Finally, in Section 3.1.3 the description of ECHO Governance Consultancy Service (E-GCS) is provided as a change supporting service.

-3.1.
-The organisational development and external environment
+3.1 The organisational development and external environment

-Within the sections, below main developments are pointed out without detailed analysis.
+Within the sections below main developments are pointed out without detailed analysis.
 Such kind of analyses were provided in submitted deliverables, as well as during preparation and organisation of activities and events within ECHO Project and its working packages.
 The aim here is just to highlight the most important inputs for the Implementation Plan.

-3.1.1.
-ECHO deliverables and documents
+3.1.1 ECHO deliverables and documents